geopython/pygeoapi/docs/source/ogc-compliance.rst

 -----------------------------------------

-Please see the pygeoapi `OGC Compliance <https://github.com/geopython/pygeoapi/wiki/OGCCompliance>`_ for up to date information as well as technical details on setting up your own CITE instance.
+Please see the pygeoapi `OGC Compliance <https://github.com/geopython/pygeoapi/wiki/OGCCompliance>`_ wiki page for up to date information as well as technical details on setting up your own CITE instance.